 Student and post-graduate fellowships offer valuable opportunities to gain practical experience, ease the financial burdens associated with pursuing a public-interest career and offer needed assistance to organizations providing legal services to underserved constituencies.
 Several fellowship programs are available for students.

 Equal Justice Works Fellowships – This program offers a competitive salary and generous loan repayment assistance to recent graduates or rising third-year students who design and implement an innovative post-graduate legal project for communities in need of legal assistance.
-Getting started: Register for the Aug.
-13 webinar.
+Deadline: Wednesday, Sept.
+17

 Wayne Law Public Interest Law Fellowships – This program provides stipends to students who commit to perform 10 weeks of full-time work for public-interest organization during the summer.